rtfb/rtfblog/README.md

 ## Installing

 You will need [goose](https://bitbucket.org/liamstask/goose/) for DB migration.
-Read [deploy.sh](deploy.sh) to get an overview of how I install it on my server, you would need to do essentially the same.
+Read [deploy.sh][deploy-sh-url] to get an overview of how I install it on my server, you would need to do essentially the same.

 ## Configuration